aptlin/arler/README.md

 Such tasks target a known conjunctive goal: there is a non-empty set of goals states, and the agent must reach them in the shortest period of time.

-Input:

-- action models
-- RAT
-- goal predicate

-Output:

-- RAT partition to be fed into MAXQ

 ## References

 1. Mehta, Neville. ["Hierarchical Structure Discovery and Transfer in Sequential Decision Problems"](https://ir.library.oregonstate.edu/downloads/6395wb334) (2011)